Black engineer launches an app to curb employment discrimination

 “My company resonates more with white men when I position it as, ‘hey, I want to help you find the best talent.
 Your unconscious mind isn’t racist, sexist — it’s totally natural, and we’re trying to help you circumvent it,’” she told Forbes.

 Already, Lampkin has 19 large tech firms signed up to use the app, which will also collect job data to see how those who are seeking jobs are matching up with positions they would be qualified for.
+Like for example, if these jobseekers have skills such as building user interfaces, they would easily connect with a suitable tech company.

 “Blendoor wants to make companies accountable using data,” Lampkin said.